lquatrin/i3d21/assignment_3.md

 ![Cameras with trivial initialization](imgs/a3/camera_init.png)

-We can see by the images generated after this optmization are closer to the ground truth:
+We can see by the images generated after this optmization are closer to the ground truth.
+Here, we have first the results generated with the ground truth, then using the trivial initialization:

 <img src="imgs/a3/gt.png" width="50%"><img src="imgs/a3/images_init.png" width="50%">